 Day 1 London - Halifax

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled Air Canada flight to Halifax (which may be via St John’s Airport).
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled Air Canada flight to Halifax (which may be via St John’s or Montreal).
 On arrival our coach transfers us to our hotel for the next three nights, The Lord Nelson & Suites (4T) or Atlantica Hotel (4T).

 Day 2 Halifax